COMPREHENSIVE MULTI-DAY WORKSHOP

 There is no conflict of interest or commercial support for this program.

-These workshops are designed to meet the criteria for the Oregon Cultural Competency Continuing Education requirement.
+This workshop is designed to meet the criteria for the Oregon Cultural Competency Continuing Education requirement

-The above should work for most mental health professionals (it may not work for some psychologists in a few states; it should work for Oregon and Washington state psychologists).
+The above should work for most mental health professionals (it may not work for some psychologists in a few states (e.g., CA, OH); it should work for Oregon and Washington state psychologists)

 An Intercultural Approach to Supervision and Training